Thoughts on the Big Beautiful Bill

 This benefit should be considered when purchasing a car over the next few years.
 The deduction is temporary, so careful consideration should be made regarding the life of the loan and related interest rates.
 Of course, the benefit itself should be considered along with other facts and considerations, including what type of car to purchase, new vs used, the overall price, and whether to finance.

-• All funds must be invested in a low-cost US equity index fund.
+Funds must be invested in a low-cost index fund tracking US investments.

-• Qualified withdrawals are taxed at preferred long term capital gains rates (15% for most).
+Withdrawals are taxed a beneficial long term capital gains rates if they are made for qualifying reasons

 Sources: